Registering Your Internship for Credit

 SAIC Internship Funds

-The SAIC internship stipend program supports selected students pursuing valuable internships which are unpaid, underpaid, or high cost.
-With the generous support of SAIC donors, a $2,500 stipend is awarded to eligible students during the fall, spring, and summer semesters.
-There are currently two funds that support SAIC degree-seeking undergraduate and graduate students.
+The SAIC internship stipend program supports selected students pursuing valuable internships that are unpaid, underpaid, or high-cost.
+Thanks to the generous support of SAIC donors, eligible students may apply for these stipends.
+Currently, two funds are available to support SAIC degree-seeking undergraduate and graduate students.

 Parent and Family Internship Fund